alexanderaleskin/telegram_django_bot/README.rst

 In order to customize the ViewSet, you must specify 3 required attributes:

 1. ``viewset_name`` - class name, used to display to telegram users
-2. ``telega_form`` - data form, used to specify which fields of the ORM database model to use in the viewset;
+2. ``model_form`` - data form, used to specify which fields of the ORM database model to use in the viewset;
 3. ``queryset`` - basic query for getting model elements.